When Neil Young Took an R&B Misstep on ‘This Note’s for You’

-Falling somewhere between a big-band record and a soul album, Young’s 17th album, credited to Neil Young & the Bluenotes, employs a horn section that sounds more like a scrappy bar band than a tightly formed unit.
+Falling somewhere between a big-band record and a soul album, Young’s 17th LP employs a horn section that sounds more like a scrappy bar band than a tightly formed unit.
 Curiously enough, they miss many notes on the record, leaving many fans to wonder if the LP was a tribute or satire.
 It could go both ways.

-In songs like ‘Ten Men Workin’’ and the title track, which spawned a hit video that won an MTV Video Music Award for Best Video of the Year, Young and his group roll through the music with casual authenticity that occasionally doubles back for a wink or two.
-Most other times, they merely tear through the songs with little regard for its surroundings or history.
+On songs like "Ten Men Workin’" and the title track, which spawned a hit video that won an MTV Video Music Award for Best Video of the Year, Young and his group roll through the music with casual authenticity that occasionally doubles back for a wink or two.
+Most other times, however, they merely tear through the songs with little regard for its surroundings or history.